Scollie86/CircuitPython/README.md

 I learned a new way to edit my GitHub.
 I also found it very useful when starting to organize my assignments.
 # Forks and Clones
 ### Objective
-We forked the CHS Sigma account and made a copy for our own account.
+We forked the CHS Sigma account and made a copy for our own account so we can access it faster.
 ### Lesson
 I learned how to get to other peoples repository.
 I learned how to fork repositories from the class and clone them.
 # Classes, Objects, and Modules
 ### Objective
-Made a library for the rgb LED in one tab while we had another one named main.py.
+We made a library for the rgb LED in one tab while we had another one named main.py.
 ### Lesson
 I learned how to make libraries on CircuitPython which is very useful to minimize your code.
-I also learned how wire RGB LED's.
+I also learned how to wire RGB LED's.
 ### Pictures
 ![GitHub Classes, Objects, and Modules](Media/classes.PNG)
 # Hello vs Code